crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/widgets/DatatypeWidget.rst

 setOntology
 ^^^^^^^^^^^

-.. java:method:: public void setOntology(JSONObject ontology)
+.. java:method:: public void setOntology(JSONObject ontology, String lang)
    :outertype: DatatypeWidget

    Sets the ontology.

    :param ontology: the new ontology
+   :param lang: the language of the new loaded ontology

 setPriority
 ^^^^^^^^^^^